AdriQD/attentionQST/README.md

 2. post-processing step.
 After the first reconstruction pass, we train a deep neural network model that learns a noise filtering function for the general space of density matrices (mixed or Haar-pure).

+The deep learning model is a combination of 1D convolutional neural networks and self-attention transformer.
+The project goal is doublefold: improve over the classical QST approach, by generating a full-fledge deep learning noise filter function, and second, achieve higher generalization ability, i.e. reducing the training data amount, for the network model (see Fig.2 in the article).

 All the codes are provided in notebook, with commented markdown blocks.The commented notebooks are meant to be self consistent and indipendent.
 In this way, we aim at breaking down the whole pipeline in separeted, sorted steps.

 ## Dependecies